mozaik-association/mozaik/docs/9Mandates-module.md

 ## Renewal of mandates
 The module allows you to renew a mandate by clicking on the "renew" button in the "State Mandates" tab.

-!!! abstract "The goal of this fonctionality"
+!!! abstract "The goal of this functionality"

-    - This fonctionality allows you to renew a mandate automatically without going through the election phase.
+    - This functionality allows you to renew a mandate automatically without going through the election phase.
-    - This fonctionality allows you to create a second mandate for the same person, for the same assembly, at the same period but for another position.
+    - This functionality allows you to create a second mandate for the same person, for the same assembly, at the same period but for another position.
     !!!example

         I want to create a mandate of senator in addition of a mandate of minister for the same persoon at the same period.